 Complete 12 upper division units from the following:

 This course offers an intermediate writing workshop where students study the craft of fiction through analysis of multiple genres, such as micro-fiction, short stories, and novellas.
 Students develop skills in writing fiction through lecture, practice, peer workshop, and revision.
 The course emphasizes narrative, craft, and developing the writer's voice.
-Prerequisite: ENG 123 or 123E.
-(3 units; Fall)
+Prerequisite: ENG123 or ENG123E (3 Units)

 InstructorStart DateDaysTimeLocation